cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 Linda nodded, "Then why three weeks from now?"

-Colonel: "For this we have a special treatment "Discharge".
+Colonel: "For this, we have a special treatment "Discharge."
 People need to know that the only way they can get out is to cooperate with us.
-Or to put it another way: you get something like a lifelong probation.
+Or to put it another way: you get something like lifelong probation.
 It's about cooperative, constructive behavior.
 You can also say respect or fear.
 If they come out and perform like King Kong, that's a problem.